 Medication(s) Details:

 Specify Medication:

+Specify: Date/Time:

 Specify: Date/Time: Dosage:

+Specify: Date/Time: Dosage:

+Specify: Date/Time:

+Specify: Date/Time:

 Specify Medication:

 Specify: Date/Time: Dosage:

+Specify: Date/Time: Dosage:

+Specify: Date/Time:

+Specify: Date/Time: Dosage:

+Specify: Date/Time:

 Specify Medication:

 Specify: Date/Time: Dosage:

+Specify: Date/Time:

 Specify Medication:

 Specify: Date/Time: Dosage:

+Specify: Date/Time:

+Specify: Date/Time:

+Specify: Date/Time:

+Specify: Date/Time: Dosage:

-check-in and listed on this form to the Youth hold harmless North Carolina 4-H, North Caro State University, and their trustees, officers, e and/or staff to administer the medication provided at prog Participant.
-I hereby voluntarily release and shall indemr rolina State University, North Carolina Agricultural and Te employees, and agents from any and all liability, causes uding attorneys' fees) arising out of or relating to the med nify and echnical of
+I hereby give permission for the 4-H leader and/or staff to administer the medication provided at program check-in and listed on this form to the Youth Participant.
+I hereby voluntarily release and shall indemnify and hold harmless North Carolina 4-H, North Carolina State University, North Carolina Agricultural and Technical State University, and their trustees, officers, employees, and agents from any and all liability, causes of action, claims, demands, and expenses (including attorneys' fees) arising out of or relating to the medication that is the subject of this form.

-Signature of Parent/Guardian Date
+Signature of Parent/Guardian

+Date